michal-h21/make4ht/README.md

 ## The  `make4ht-aeneas-config` package

 Companion for the `aeneas` DOM filter is the `make4ht-aeneas-config` plugin.
-It can be used to write Aeneas configuration file or execute Aeneas on the generated HTML files.
+It can be used to write the Aeneas configuration file or execute Aeneas on the generated HTML files.

 Available functions: